BEST MEAT THERMOMETERS

 Here's a simple alternative to modern smart thermometers.
 No need for Wi-Fi, phones, computers, PC Load Letter errors, etc. ThermoWorks has developed a no-frills answer to keeping an eye on your smoked meat temperatures with a 2-in-1 digital display kit.
 The main display has all your meat thermometer cables attached and the second is an RF receiver display.
 You can take this mobile monitor around the house and get instant temperature reports instantly.
 If comes with a handy neck strap just like a coach's stopwatch too.

-Smoke X also has two strong magnets that allow it to be attached to your metal smoker chamber.
+Smoke X thermometer also has two strong magnets that allow it to be attached to your metal smoker chamber.
 The handheld receiver gets instant reports every 30 seconds and can receive reports up to 1000 feet away.
 It doesn't need any sync-up since it pairs with your main display transmitter the moment they are turned on.
 Once your meat reaches the set time your alarm notifies you right away.
 The alarm button can be muted as well.

-This nifty little instant read thermometer uses a Type K Thermocouple probe that goes up to 572F and is accurate within .7F +/-.
+This nifty little digital instant read thermometer uses a Type K Thermocouple probe that goes up to 572F and is accurate within .7F +/-.
 It’s super fast, reading within about 2 seconds, and has a 3000-hour life on a single battery.
 An IP67-rating means it is waterproof and impact-resistant.

 ThermoWorks added some cool, convenient features, like a self-rotating LCD screen that adjusts to whatever angle you’re holding the thermometer at, and an intelligent backlight that illuminates the screen whenever the room gets dark.
-It’s perhaps the priciest of instant read thermometers, but it’s from ThermoWorks.
+It’s perhaps the priciest of digital meat instant read thermometers, but it’s from ThermoWorks.

 Bluetooth (or wireless) thermometers are at their best when baking, grilling or smoking meats.
 They are not subject to the limitations of needing a Wi-Fi internet connection.
 They are equipped with many of the smart features you would expect from a device that can communicate data to your smart phone.
 See our reviews of the Top 5 Wireless Thermometers.